danielfett/sd-jwt/README.md

 Implementers of SD-JWT libraries are advised to run at least the following tests:

-  - End-to-end: The holder creates an SD-JWT according to the input data, the holder discloses the claims according to the holder disclosed claims, and the verifier verifies the SD-JWT and outputs the expected verified contents.
+  - End-to-end: The issuer creates an SD-JWT according to the input data, the holder discloses the claims according to the holder disclosed claims, and the verifier verifies the SD-JWT and outputs the expected verified contents.
     The test passes if the output of the verifier matches the expected verified contents.
-  - Issuer-direct-to-holder: The holder creates an SD-JWT according to the input data and the whole SD-JWT is directly put into the Verifier for consumption.
+  - Issuer-direct-to-holder: The issuer creates an SD-JWT according to the input data and the whole SD-JWT is put directly into the Verifier for consumption.
-    (Note that this is possible because an SD-JWT presentation differs only by one '~' character from the SD-JWT issued by the issuer if holder binding is not enforced.)
+    (Note that this is possible because an SD-JWT presentation differs only by one '~' character from the SD-JWT issued by the issuer if holder binding is not enforced.
+This character can easily be added in the test execution.)
     This test simulates that a holder releases all data contained in the SD-JWT and is useful to verify that the Issuer put all data into the SD-JWT in a correct way.
-The test passes if the output of the verifier matches the input user claims.
+The test passes if the output of the verifier matches the input user claims (including all claims marked for selective disclosure).

 In this library, the two tests are implemented in [tests/test_e2e_testcases.py](tests/test_e2e_testcases.py) and